Jumpstart Your Next Project with Guided Templates

 Those instructional templates, now available on Adobe Stock, can help you get your project started and finished in a timely manner.
 Here’s how to use them in your next design project:

 1. Learn step-by-step inside the program.
 Instructional templates are carefully designed by a team experienced in how to effectively teach others to use design software.
 We put just as much effort into creating the instructions as we did designing the template.
-Also, since the instructions are built right into the template and available from the command+n (or ctrl+n) shortcut for a new document in Photoshop CC or Illustrator CC, you don’t have to spend time starting and stopping a video tutorial in another window.
+Also, since the instructions are built right into the template and available from the command+n (or ctrl+n) shortcut for a new document in Photoshop or Illustrator, you don’t have to spend time starting and stopping a video tutorial in another window.

 Says Jan Kabili, manager for learn content at Adobe, “The wonderful thing about this format is that you can do your learning and your creation all from inside the application.
 You don’t have to be jumping in and out.
 You’re getting real practical experience within the native environment itself.”

 2. Create projects you’ll use.
-Eight instructional templates are currently available — four in Photoshop CC and another four in Illustrator CC.
+Eight instructional templates are currently available — four in Photoshop and another four in Illustrator.
 The templates cover a variety of projects most commonly needed in the workplace or for your personal interests — from social media graphics to promotional materials to invitations and presentations.
 Instructional templates are specifically meant to help you learn more about design and design tools, while creating something you need at the same time.

 “These templates are a series of practical projects that we think will be useful; things you actually may use in the real world.
 At work, you may need to create graphics you can use in a presentation.
 Or at home, you might want a great-looking invitation.
 In the templates, we give you all the starting imagery that you need and then provide step-by-step instructions to make that project your own,” explains Jan.